uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 There are a lot more dynamic configurations than static configurations.
 Most of the default values are good for small clusters.
 As a cluster is scaled up, you may look for tuning it for the optimal performance.

-Starting from v0.21.0, all the dynamic configuration are well defined by GoDocs.
+Starting from v0.21.0 with this [change](https://github.com/uber/cadence/pull/4156/files), all the dynamic configuration are well defined by GoDocs.
 |Version|GoDocs Link|
 | --------- | --------- |
 | v0.21.0 | [Dynamic Configuration Docs](https://pkg.go.dev/github.com/uber/cadence@v0.21.0/common/dynamicconfig#Key) |